earegbesola/Tableau_project_ebenezer/README.md

 2.Leading causes of death for different countries from 1990 to 2019

+3.Leading cause of death  Yearly.

-3.average Yearly causes of death by year.
+4.Yearly cause of death by country

 ## Challenges
 As a rooky in tableau, it took me more time to  bring out relevant visualisations needed ,however i am certain that with more practice i would better using the application.